Happy Holidays

 as a serious breach of the present Convention.
 In particular, no prisoner of war

-may be subjected to physical mutilation
+may be subjected to physical mutilation or to medical or scientific experiments

 of any kind which are not justified by the medical, dental or hospital treatment